seanpmaxwell/Trool/README.md

 ## Guide
 ##### Important!
 When you setup your decision-tables and imports there are some rules to follow the in order for your tables/imports to be properly loaded into memory.
 Strict formatting is enforced for readability purposes.

-**Tables:**
+**Decision Tables:**

-- All tables must start with a cell containing the text `Table: "factName"`.
+- All decision-tables must start with a cell containing the text `Table: "factName"`.
 A table without a fact name or with a fact name that does not exist on the facts container object, will throw an error.
+If you create 2 tables that have the same fact-name, the second table will overwrite all the changes from the first.

 - A table will end when it reaches an empty row, the end of a the file, or the start of a new table or import.
 For readability, you should terminate all tables with an empty row.